tyler-romero/wedding-website/src/schedule.md

 title: Schedule
 ---

-## Friday, May 1st: Welcome drinks at Maui Brewing!
+## Friday, May 1st: Welcome drinks at Ocean Vodka Distillary!

-We will be at <a href="https://maps.app.goo.gl/BY6fkFVqfZRHU89ZA" target="_blank">Maui Brewing Co.</a> in Kihei around 5-8pm on Friday if you'd like to swing by and join us for beers and pupus after getting settled in or hitting the beach!
+We will be at <a href="https://maps.app.goo.gl/K1m7pKSwk58oaMfc9" target="_blank"> Ocean Vodka Distillary</a> from 4:30-7:00pm on Friday if you'd like to swing by and join us for drinks, pupus, and incredible views after getting settled in or hitting the beach!

-Address: 605 Lipoa Pkwy, Kihei, HI 96753
+Address: 4051 Omaopio Rd, Kula, HI 96790

 Dress code: Casual